EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

         2 children ate 2 pizzas
         This model totally makes sense now...
-            It seems like it will make cumulative mode brain dead simple too...? variables are always sets, could be a set of 1 There is a difference between predications "filtering" x and "checking" x.
-Can't get my head around it large_a operates in two modes:
-            as a verb, it will only work on sets of 1 as an adjective, it filters the set down file_n will always set x to the set of files card() needs to always restrict to a set of N quantifier has to turn them into coll or dist groups and ensure that the entire collective or dist set works the quantifier x binding gets a mode set to say which mode it is in How to handle any coll/dist restrictions (like together, separately): together() sets a property on the variable binding to say which mode it has to be in.
+            It seems like it will make cumulative mode brain dead simple too...? card() needs to always restrict to a set of N quantifier has to turn them into coll or dist groups.
+The cardinal is what ensures that the entire collective or dist set works the quantifier x binding gets a mode set to say which mode it is in How to handle any coll/dist restrictions (like together, separately): together() sets a property on the variable binding to say which mode it has to be in.